simontorres/goodman_user_manual/user_manual/_requirements_data.rst

     ``GSP_P003= 831.6984711087946  / Line location in pixel value``

-  The equivalent values in angstrom are then recorded with the root string ``GSP_A`` and the same numerical pattern as before.
+  Later, the equivalent values in angstrom are then recorded with the root string ``GSP_A`` and the same numerical pattern as before.

     ``GSP_A001= 5460.75            / Line location in angstrom value``